mainmatter/playbook/src/development-process/README.md

 systems pays off twice by allowing to set up end-to-end testing at the same time.

+##### Visual Regressions

+Besides functional bugs and regressions, there are also other error classes such as visual regressions.
+An application can work correctly but still be broken in the eyes of users.
+Visual correctness is hard to detect automatically so visual regression testing is usually focused on making all visual changes that a particular code change leads to visible and forcing them to be reviewed and manually approved.
+That makes all UI changes intentional and avoids accidental changes, resulting in fewer user facing bugs and less rework.
+We generally recommend setting up visual regression testing for all applications with a user interface, in particular when that targets end users or clients.

 ##### Continuous integration

 Continuous integration must mandatorily be set up for a project to be